monyarm/NovelVM/doc/docportal/index.rst

 Advanced topics
 ============================

-For our more experienced users, ScummVM features a command line interface, as well as the ability to edit settings directly in a configuration file.
+For our more experienced users, NovelVM features a command line interface, as well as the ability to edit settings directly in a configuration file.

 In this section, we also take a deep dive into understanding the graphics and audio settings.